dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/30_Fields_General.md

 :::

 :::{.warnings}
-Normal extensions are *not* distinguished, since they fail transitivity.
+Normal extensions are *not* distinguished, since they fail (lower) transitivity.
 However, they do have the lifting and compositing properties.
 :::